Epson, Apple face French legal pressure over planned obsolescence

 The company said this was to extend the performance of the phone, which uses less power when running at slower speeds, and was to prevent unexpected shutdowns due to a low battery charge.

+"We know that some of you feel Apple has let you down.
+We apologise," Apple said in a message to customers on its website.

+"We've always wanted our customers to be able to use their iPhones as long as possible.
+We're proud that Apple products are known for their durability, and for holding their value longer than our competitors' devices."

-Critics accused it of nudging iPhone users to upgrade to newer models by letting them think it was the handsets that needed replacing, rather than just the battery.
+Critics accused Apple of nudging iPhone users to upgrade to newer models by letting them think it was the handsets that needed replacing, rather than just the battery.

 "Apple has put in place a global program of planned obsolescence with a view to increasing its sales," the HOP association said in a statement issued on Wednesday.